-It all began when Surly Sue and I met friends at a nearby Tallahassee restaurant in August 2017.
+It all began when Sue and I met friends at a restaurant in August 2017.
 Sue was not interested in dinner that evening.
-We had visited Urgent Care a week ago and her primary doctor that day only to be given a big bottle of GERD medicine.
-When we returned home after dinner, Surly Sue had a heart attack as we walked up the hill in our front yard.
-While Surly Sue protested my 911 call, she sat down at the dining room table and complained her throat was on fire.
+We had visited Urgent Care a week before and her primary doctor that day and were given a big bottle of GERD medicine.
+When we returned home after dinner, Sue had a heart attack as we walked up the hill in our front yard.
+While Sue protested my 911 call, she sat down at the dining room table and complained that her throat was on fire.

-Sue was quickly whisked off to the ER and 3 days later into heart surgery- a successful double bypass around the widow-maker and 2 other blockages.
-Her heart and pipes were ok.
-Surly Sue rose from the dead in less than 12 weeks and eagerly went back to her tedious legal job.
+Sue was quickly whisked off to the ER and 3 days later into heart surgery, where she had a successful double bypass and 2 other blockages were removed.
+Twelve weeks later Sue eagerly went back to her job.
 Within 6 months, Sue unknowingly headed into decompensation – a speech slur, handwriting and balance issues.
-Surly Sue describes it as “The Crash”.
+Sue describes it as “The Crash.”

-Fast-forward to 2020, Surly Sue is bravely wrestling with the same stubborn symptoms of severe imbalance, boosted by neuritis flare-ups, inflammation and nerve damage thanks to being cut in half on the operating table.
+Fast-forward to 2020, Sue is bravely wrestling with the same stubborn symptoms of severe imbalance, inflammation and nerve damage.
 Her “Brain Bullies” include dizzy, sway, spin, swirl, swim, heavy head and light head fog accompanied by coordination issues with speech, hands and legs – full of pinched nerves, irritated proprioceptors, and a bit of head turning PPPD.
 Every day feels worse.

-Surly Sue walks 1.5 miles daily – holding onto my arm while our dogs scamper in the hills of a deserted golf course.
+Sue walks 1.5 miles daily holding onto my arm while our dogs scamper in the hills of a deserted golf course.
 Thoroughly over-stimulated, Sue retreats to her “bunker” (the bed) while I cook a big breakfast for all of her hard work.
-Then, onto the treadmill of Time and Repetition with daily rehab exercises, therapy and support groups like VEDA.
+Then, onto the treadmill of Time and Repetition with daily rehab exercises, therapy and support groups like VeDA.